- 1. Name of the medicinal product

 Tardive DyskinesiaIn comparator studies of one year or less duration, olanzapine was associated with a statistically significant lower incidence of treatment emergent dyskinesia.
 However the risk of tardive dyskinesia increases with long term exposure, and therefore if signs or symptoms of tardive dyskinesia appear in a patient on olanzapine, a dose reduction or discontinuation should be considered.
 These symptoms can temporally deteriorate or even arise after discontinuation of treatment.

 Postural hypotensionPostural hypotension was infrequently observed in the elderly in olanzapine clinical trials.
-As with other antipsychotics, it is recommended that blood pressure is measured periodically in patients over 65 years.
+It is recommended that blood pressure is measured periodically in patients over 65 years.

 Sudden cardiac deathIn postmarketing reports with olanzapine, the event of sudden cardiac death has been reported in patients with olanzapine.
 In a retrospective observational cohort study, the risk of presumed sudden cardiac death in patients treated with olanzapine was approximately twice the risk in patients not using antipsychotics.
 In the study, the risk of olanzapine was comparable to the risk of atypical antipsychotics included in a pooled analysis.

 Paediatric populationOlanzapine is not indicated for use in the treatment of children and adolescents.
-Studies in patients aged 13-17 years showed various adverse reactions, including weight gain, changes in metabolic parameters and increases in prolactin levels.
-Long-term outcomes associated with these events have not been studied and remain unknown (see sections 4.8 and 5.1).
+Studies in patients aged 13-17 years showed various adverse reactions, including weight gain, changes in metabolic parameters and increases in prolactin levels. (see sections 4.8 and 5.1).

 LactoseOlanzapine Film-coated Tablets contain lactose.
 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.